Retail in Asia joined Growing with Google APAC Press Event 2018 in Singapore.

-Retail in Asia met Mel Silva, Managing Director, Go-To-Market Strategy and Operations, Asia-Pacific, for a short interview.
-She explained how ads keep the internet the free and open place it is today, and therefore are essential for the survival of the ecosystem.
+Mel Silva, Managing Director, Go-To-Market Strategy and Operations, Asia-Pacific, explained how ads keep the internet the free and open place it is today, and therefore are essential for the survival of the ecosystem.
 “Advertising funds the services we use online every day – everything from news, video, mobile apps, email – as well as all of Google’s services,” she said.

 Google started as a search engine.
 But today its aim is to provide platforms with a “growth engine” for other companies.
 The whole business rests on keeping the ecosystems an open, safe, and trustworthy place where businesses can innovate and grow.